HOW TO USE

 What are the side effects?

 Blood Clots: Of varying size and quantity.
 At over 9-10 weeks, blood clots, pregnancy tissue and embryo / fetus may be seen.
+For more information about bleeding, see the Bleeding section in our Abortion Pill FAQ.

 Cramping, nausea, vomiting, diarrhea, fever, or chills: Stay hydrated with water, tea, or soup and eat as necessary, with no restrictions.